msalibian/STAT547O/README.md

 # Notes towards a short course on modern Robust Statistics

-This repository contains material for a short reading course on Robust Statistics (Spring 2019)
+This repository contains material (notes, reading suggestions and topics) for a short reading group on Robust Statistics (Spring 2019), and a graduate half-course on modern Robust Statistics planned for Fall '19 (Oct - Nov 2019).

 ### Tentative list of topics for the reading course